flow-typed/flow-typed/README.md

 Just send a pull request!
 The docs on
 [contributing definitions](https://flow-typed.github.io/flow-typed/#/contributing)
 detail the format of new contributions.
-Contributions should follow the best practices outlined on [CONTRIBUTING.md](https://github.com/flow-typed/flow-typed/blob/master/CONTRIBUTING.md).
+Contributions should follow the best practices outlined in [CONTRIBUTING.md](https://github.com/flow-typed/flow-typed/blob/master/CONTRIBUTING.md).

-#### Contributing to the CLI
+### Contributing to the CLI

 Bugfixes and improvements to the core CLI are welcome.
 If you'd like to contribute a new feature, consider opening an issue first to discuss it.